RisSonthalia/Phishing-URL-Detector/README.md

 5. Creating browser extensions for instant URL checking while surfing

-## Contributing
+## 🤝 Collaboration

 We welcome contributions from the community!
-If you're interested in improving the Phishing Website Detector, please:

-1. Fork the repository

-2. Create a new branch for your feature

-3. Commit your changes

-4. Push to the branch

-5. Create a new Pull Request
+Here’s how you can get involved:

+1. **Fork the Repository**: Click the "Fork" button on the top right to get a copy of the repository.
+2. **Clone Your Fork**: Use `git clone <your-fork-url>` to clone your forked repository to your local machine.
+3. **Create a Branch**: Use `git checkout -b feature-name` to create a new branch.
+4. **Make Changes**: Implement your changes and commit them with clear and descriptive messages.
+5. **Push Your Changes**: Use `git push origin feature-name` to push your changes to your fork.
+6. **Create a Pull Request**: Go to the original repository and create a pull request, describing your changes and the reasons for them.

 ## Contact